Lazerbeak12345/chaml/README.md

 There is also going to be support for many (if not all) of the aspects of LOP (Language Oriented Programming), what I regard to be the next programming paradigm.
-But it also has support for OOP, via syntax extentions (thanks to LOP ), and/or it's built-in object prototypeing.
+But it also has support for OOP, via syntax extentions (thanks to LOP ), and/or it's built-in object prototyping.

 It is designed to make using functions easy-peasy.
-Without syntax extentions, there are 6 (ish) syntaxes to define one, and all functions are first-order, so they can take other functions as arguments.
+Without syntax extentions, there are 6 (ish) syntaxes to define a function, and all functions are first-order, so they can take other functions as arguments.

 I'm actually looking for help with the initial runtime.
 Once that's done, it'l be bootstrapped.